ChERules/HKEX/README.md

 # HKEX

 __The Project:__
-The program perfroms the following to the daily quotation web pages which is made available by Hong Kong Stock Exchange to the pubic via its website.
+The program will download the daily quotation web pages which is made available by Hong Kong Stock Exchange to the pubic via its website.
+Then the daily summary of each listing will be extracted and be stored in a CSV (comma separated value) file.

+There is another project ex2db project which will do the same task but the data will be stored in a SQL Lite database.
+(Coming soon)

-1. Download the daily quotation webpage
+1. Download the daily quotation webpage.
-2. Extract summary of the day's performance of all stocks traded on the day
+2. Extract summary of the day's performance of all stocks traded on the day and stored them in a CSV file.
-3. Collect the data of any particular company of interest into a *csv* file
+3. Collect the data of any particular company of interest into a separate CSV file.

 __The scripts:__
 hkex.py is the main script that will control the download and data extraction.
 myfunctions.py contains all functions for the project.

 __Future work:__
-Considering to read the *csv* file with *R* and .....
+No plan for the project at present time.

 Remarks:
+__2021-05-09__
+Decided to make the storing data in SQL database development of the project into a different project "ex2db" which should appear shortly.  myfunctions.py has been cleaned up to retain only the functions required for this project.
+The code for this project will be frozen for now except for bug fixes.
+I will work on the ex2db project for now.

+Keeping hkex as is instead of moving it to a SQL database project, I imagine the value of CSV files especially for the ease of reading it into other tools or by other program.

 __2021-05-03__
 The downloaded html files take up a lot of space, most of the space for this project.
 Converting them to text file and storing them together double the